Randy Arozarena Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (162 total, 1.3 per game).

-- His most recent time out was on Sunday against the Boston Red Sox, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Tuesday against the Washington Nationals, the lefty went six innings, giving up one earned run while surrendering six hits.

-- In 26 games this season, the 27-year-old has amassed an ERA of 4.68, with 8.9 strikeouts per nine innings.
-Opponents are batting .267 against him.
+- In seven games this season, the 30-year-old has amassed an ERA of 6.27, with 7.1 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.